Charles E W Bean, Diaries, AWM38 3DRL 606/49/1 - July 1916 - Part 1

 black clouds wd rise shoot into existence -

-nearer ( I saw a man or two running
+nearer (I saw a man or two running

-up outlined agst those dirty whitish
+up outlined agst those x dirty whitish

 bursts) - shrapnel & fragments